joaquin-corchero/aws-developer-getting-started/02-EC2-VPC.md

 ## Gettign Inside the Virtual Machine with EC2 and VPC

-### EC2 (Elastic Cloud Compute)
-Virtual machine service that runs software of your choice.

 ### VPC (Virtual Private Cloud)
 Adds layer of security separating your resources from the others.
 - Resources get private IP addresses.